nehalgala7/Nodejs-concepts/Sprint_2/READM.md

     - Set
 - Asynchronous JS
 	- Synchronous Vs. Asynchronous Code
+	- Javascript aynsc patterns
+	- Callbacks
-	- Callbacks and Callbacks hell
+	- Callbacks hell and how to avoid it
 - Introduction to APIs
     - Introduction
     - Basics of HTTP